 Bhutan is a country unlike any other; a place where even the modern, jeans and gel, teenagers celebrate their culture with a fiery passion.
 A land where monks still meditate for years in the sacred caves to the East.
 A country ruled by a monarch who had freely given up his absolute power to usher in democracy.
 A place where progress is officially measured by happiness, rather than Gross National Product, using the government’s pioneering Gross National Happiness system.
 The first carbon-negative country in the world, Bhutan has preserved its mountains, forests and people on its journey to modernise, a feat that is totally unique in the history of this world.

 Bhutan is a unique and truly remote destination to visit.
 You can only travel to Bhutan as part of an organised tour.
 I’ve never travelled on an organised tour before and it’s not normally something I would be interested in but travelling in Bhutan truly was the experience of a lifetime.
 My trip to Bhutan was kindly sponsored by Druk Asia who is the leading experts in unique Bhutanese adventures.
 Travelling with Druk really didn’t feel like a tour; everything was extremely flexible and I had a private car and guide (rather than being on a minibus).
 My guide, Penjor, quickly became my good friend and we had a great laugh together exploring Bhutan and knocking back a beer or two in the evenings.
 The guides working for Druk can arrange pretty much anything – whether it’s hiking into the mountains, taking part in a Buddhist ceremony or camping out beneath the stars.
-For more info on how to travel to Bhutan, check out this guide this guide and feel free to fire away with questions!
+Our backpacking guide is packed with more information about how to travel to Bhutan so be sure to check it out when planning your trip!

 Still not convinced?
 Here are thirty awesome photos to inspire your Bhutan travels!